KamiguraApp/Kamigura/README.en.md

 Several Kavita clients already exist.
 Kamigura focuses on **tablet/phone parity** and **reading ergonomics for self-scanned books**.

 - **Spread-pair correction**
-  When covers, title pages, or wide illustrations shift a spread by one page, the reader menu provides **Shift +1 / -1** controls to recover the intended pairing.
+  When covers, title pages, or wide illustrations shift a spread by one page, edge long press or the reader menu provides **Shift +1 / -1** controls to recover the intended pairing.

 - **Smart Invert**
   The reader can switch between **Off / Smart / Always**.
 Smart Invert flips mostly-white text pages for night reading while leaving illustrations and color pages untouched.
+  - The "Smart" detection threshold (percentage of white) is **adjustable in the settings**

 - **Search**
   The Home Search tab searches Series / Persons / Genres / Tags / Collections / Reading Lists / Chapters and lets you jump from authors or metadata to filtered series grids.